Daniil-C/game_system/doc/source/start.rst

 ---------------------

 Client:

-        LC_ALL - localization.
+* LC_ALL - localization,
+* CONFIG - overrides path to configuration file (default: package_path/backend/config.json).

 Server:

 * LC_ALL - localization,
 * HOST_IP - ip address (default: localhost),
 * PORT - server port (default: 7840),
 * LOG_FILE - path  to file, used for logging (default: package_path/server.log),
-*        RESOURCES_VERSION - set version of resource pack.
-This value is overriden by value in version.json.
+* RESOURCES_VERSION - set resource pack version.
+This value is overriden by value in version.json,
+* RESOURCEPACK - set link for resource pack downloading.
+Not necessary if no NAT, proxy or port forwarding is used.

 Client start command